alyssa43/RB129/Practice_Questions.md

     bob.info # => "Hello, I am Robert and my birthday is 1/2/2000"
     ```

-    However, if we re-write the `Person#info` method to reference the `@info` instance variable instead of the getter method, this is the output we will see:
+    However, if we re-write the `Person#info` method to reference the `@dob` instance variable instead of the getter method, this is the output we will see:

     ```ruby
     class Person